Johnny Kincaid

-John "Johnny" Kincaid (born 4 June 1945) is a former English professional wrestler and author.
+John "Johnny" Kincaid (born 4 June 1945) is an English former professional wrestler and author.
 He was known for wrestling during the golden age of British wrestling as he was a regular on ITV's World of Sport.
 Kincaid is a former European heavyweight champion.

 Career

 Wrestling

 Kincaid started amateur boxing at the early age of 11, in his late teens he had many bouts under the IBA banner.

 In July 1963 Kincaid started his career in professional wrestling.
 Johnny learnt his trade as a wrestler whilst he was boxing in a fair ground boxing booth.
 Kincaid enjoyed a career that lasted for over twenty years, he travelled the world applying his trade, he wrestled all over Europe, the Middle East, Africa, North America and in Asia including working for New Japan Pro-Wrestling in the 1970s.
 Kincaid won the European championship in 1980 when he defeated Rene Lasartesse in Hamburg, Germany.